Polly Peck: Collapse

-An independent investigation by the accountants' Joint Disciplinary Tribunal found that during 1988 Polly Peck made 24 separate payments to its subsidiaries in Turkey and northern Cyprus, totaling some £58m.
-The following year Polly Peck paid out £141m in 64 different deals.
+An independent investigation by the accountants' Joint Disciplinary Tribunal found that during 1988 Polly Peck made 24 separate payments to its subsidiaries in Turkey and northern Cyprus, totaling £58 million.
+The following year Polly Peck paid out £141 million in 64 different deals.
 The report said that "Mr Nadir was able to initiate transfers of funds out of [Polly Peck's] London bank accounts without question or challenge.
 Further ... he was able to conceal his actions until such time as the cumulative cash outflow became so great that the group was unable to meet its obligations to its bankers."
 In 1990, Polly Peck's board became so worried about the money transferred into Northern Cyprus that it confronted Mr Nadir and asked him to return it.
 He refused.

 The accounting regulators found that the Inland Revenue had been investigating transactions by a Swiss nominee company, Fax Investments, in shares in Polly Peck and another company run by Mr Nadir's son, Birol.
 It found a trail of transactions which indicated that money had come from Polly Peck businesses in northern Cyprus to Fax.
 When confronted about these deals, Mr Nadir told Polly Peck's auditors, Stoy Hayward, that one of the group's Northern Cyprus businesses "provided what were in effect personal banking services for certain Turkish and [Northern Cypriot] residents".
 The auditors described this arrangement as "extremely unwise transactions".
 On top of these massive money transfers and "unwise transactions", the regulators found that some of Polly Peck's assets had been secretly registered in Mr Nadir's name.
-These were all in Northern Cyprus and had a net book value of £25.5m in 1989.
-In addition the Didima Hotel development in Northern Cyprus, valued at £15.5m, and £6.7m worth of other buildings, had no registered owner.
+These were all in Northern Cyprus and had a net book value of £25.5 million in 1989.
+In addition the Didima Hotel development in Northern Cyprus, valued at £15.5 million, and £6.7 million worth of other buildings, had no registered owner.
 Nadir said he was holding the assets "on trust" for Polly Peck businesses.